rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Extent of manifestation: `16 pages`
 > Note on extent of manifestation: `Pages 4-16 also numbered 196-208`

-<a name="5.201.3.7">5.201.3.7</a> If a volume has pagination of its own and also bears the pagination of a larger resource of which it is a part, record the paging of the individual volume.
-Record the pagination of the larger sequence in a note on extent of manifestation, see [5.20.8.4](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.8.4).
+<a name="5.201.3.7">5.201.3.7</a> If the extent is not fully recorded in the extent of manifestation element (when, e.g., the sequences are exceedingly numerous), record all the sequences in a note on extent of manifestation if considered important., see [5.20.8.4](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.8.4).

+<a name="5.201.3.8">5.201.3.8</a> If misleading or incorrect numbering is recorded in the extent element, provide an explanatory note on extent of manifestation if considered important, see [5.20.9.2](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.9.2).

 > Example:
-> Extent of manifestation: `16 pages`
-> Note on extent of manifestation: `Pages 4-16 also numbered 196-208`

-<a name="5.201.3.8">5.201.3.8</a> If the extent is not fully recorded in the extent of manifestation element (when, e.g., the sequences are exceedingly numerous), record all the sequences in a note on extent of manifestation if considered important., see [5.20.8.6](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.8.6).

-<a name="5.201.3.9">5.201.3.9</a> If misleading or incorrect numbering is recorded in the extent element, provide an explanatory note on extent of manifestation if considered important, see [5.20.9.2](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.9.2).

-> Example:
 > Extent of manifestation: `564 [that is, 56] leaves`
 > Note on extent of manifestation: `Leaf 56 wrongly numbered 564`

-<a name="5.201.3.91">5.201.3.91</a> Make a note on extent of manifestation to indicate any title page counted as a plate, see [5.20.92.4](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.92.4).
+<a name="5.201.3.9">5.201.3.9</a> Make a note on extent of manifestation to indicate any title page counted as a plate, see [5.20.92.4](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.92.4).

 > Example:
 > Extent of manifestation: `112 pages, [1] leaf of plates`
 > Note on extent of manifestation: `Plate has engraved title page on recto and blank verso`

-<a name="5.201.3.92">5.201.3.92</a> Make a note on extent of manifestation to indicate any folded letterpress leaves if considered important, see [5.20.93.1](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.93.1).
+<a name="5.201.3.91">5.201.3.91</a> Make a note on extent of manifestation to indicate any folded letterpress leaves if considered important, see [5.20.93.1](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.93.1).

 > Example:
 > Extent of manifestation: `[10], 199 [i.e. 203], [33] pages, [3] folded leaves of plates`
 > Note on extent of manifestation: `The folded leaves are letterpress tables not included in signature statement`

-<a name="5.201.3.93">5.201.3.93</a> Always record the presence of double leaves in a note on extent of manifestation, see [5.20.94.1](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.94.1).
+<a name="5.201.3.92">5.201.3.92</a> Always record the presence of double leaves in a note on extent of manifestation, see [5.20.94.1](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.94.1).

 > Example:
 > Extent of manifestation: `[2], 86, [2] pages`